kevn-chn/kevn-chn.github.io/_posts/2016-04-04-rest-spread.markdown

 tags: js es6 spread rest
 image:
 ---
 In exploring some newer libraries, such as [Cycle.js](http://cycle.js.org/) (which I will discuss in a future post), I've had to start picking up some ES6 syntax, which I'm happy to report has been nothing but a positive experience for me so far.
-And as a fan of ellipses (the punctuation mark) in general, I'm pleased that in ES6 they have utility in not one, but two different ways.
-The first use is in denoting the rest parameter in function declarations, acting as essentially a better version of the `arguments` object:
+As a fan of ellipses (the punctuation mark) in general, I'm pleased that in ES6, ellipses have utility in two different ways.
+The first is in denoting the rest parameter in function declarations, acting essentially as a better version of the `arguments` object.

 ``` js
 function func(firstArg, secondArg, ...restArg) {